PennyLaneAI/pennylane/doc/introduction/returns.rst

     Your issue may be because:

     * You are calculating the Jacobian of the QNode using the :ref:`NumPy <numpy_interf>` or :ref:`TensorFlow <tf_interf>` interface.
-For example, the following will raise an error:
+For example, the following will now raise an error:

       .. code-block:: python